SVDotsenko/portfolio-project-3/README.md

   ![Start inspection](assets/images/start-inspection.png)

-  - There were not find any issues in my code
+- There were no find any issues in my code

   ![Inspection result](assets/images/result-inspection.png)